 Despite all the technology innovations in the past decade, email is still the #1 digital communication channel in business.
 Email has even made its way into Facebook and LinkedIn through “messaging.”
 For many brands one of the most strategic and impactful elements is the size and quality of their email list.
 Brands with effective email communication enjoy loyalty, lead generation and consistent growth.

 The new kid on the block is mobile marketing.
-What started out as SMS text messaging, largely found in B2C marketing, has evolved into marketing to the third device.
+What started out as SMS text messaging, largely found in B2C marketing or B2B marketing, has evolved into marketing to the third device.
 This is the notion that devices 1 an 2 are television and PC/laptop, and device 3 is a mobile device defined as a tablet or smartphone.
 Smartphone shipments are expected to exceed PC shipments in 2012.
 It won’t be long before smartphone shipments eclipse laptops.
 Branded applications on mobile devices are the most popular and among the most effective forms of mobile marketing.
 The same principle applies in mobile marketing as in content marketing.
 It’s all about providing utility to the end user on her mobile device.

 Bonus: Integrated Marketing